 There is a massive bug problem in Minneapolis, Minnesota, especially when it comes to mosquitos.
 There are so many mosquitos in Minneapolis, Minnesota that it is considered the unofficial state bird.
 You can even find them during the winter, even though it is considered too cold to be bitten by a mosquito.
 If you choose to move to Minneapolis, you will definitely need to invest in bug spray and keep it handy at all times.

 Although you may expect the summer months to be the worst when it comes to mosquitos, May is actually considered the worst month for mosquitos by locals.
-(SourceOpens in a new tab.)
+(Source)

 Mosquitos are not the only bug that you will encounter frequently if you move to Minneapolis, Minnesota, but it is definitely one of them.